 Implementation Details

-Implemented in five steps:
+Implemented in four steps:

 1. Find all streets with coordinates for a specific area